algolia/vue-instantsearch/docs/src/components/RefinementList.md

-`ais-RefinementList-count` | A refinement item's number of matches `ais-RefinementList-item--selected` | Selected item `ais-RefinementList-searchBox` | The search box when `searchable` is true `ais-RefinementList-showMore` | The show more button when `show-more` is true `ais-RefinementList-showMore--disabled` | The show more button when `show-more` is true and it's not possible to be clicked
+`ais-RefinementList-count` | A refinement item's number of matches `ais-RefinementList-item--selected` | Selected item `ais-RefinementList-searchBox` | The search box when `searchable` is true `ais-RefinementList-noResults` | In place of the refinement options when the search for facet values didn't return any values `ais-RefinementList-showMore` | The show more button when `show-more` is true `ais-RefinementList-showMore--disabled` | The show more button when `show-more` is true and it's not possible to be clicked